jonathonherbert/travel-typerighter-extension-hack/README.md

 # Travel typerighter extension hack

 An extremely cursed implementation of Travel Typerighter in a Chrome extension for Guardian Hack Day April 2021.
-Like a Greek tragedy, it is implausibly, tragically flawed.
+Like the protagonist of a Greek play, it is implausibly, tragically flawed.

 ## Prerequisites